UBC-CIC/student-advising-assistant/docs/DeploymentGuide.md

 - [GitHub Account](https://github.com/)
 - [AWS CLI](https://aws.amazon.com/cli/)
 - [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/cli.html)
+- [Docker Desktop](https://docs.docker.com/desktop/) (make sure to install the correct version for you machine's operating system).

 If you are on a Windows device, it is recommended to install the [Windows Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/install), which lets you run a Linux terminal on your Windows computer natively.
 Some of the steps will require its use.
 [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) is also recommended for using WSL.